cityjson/cjdb/README.md

 cjio --suppress_msg tile_901.json export jsonl tile_901.jsonl
 ```

-2. Create a new database and load the PostGIS extension (mandatory)
+2. Create a new database

   - [how to create a new database](https://postgis.net/workshops/postgis-intro/creating_db.html)
-  - `CREATE EXTENSION postgis;` to load PostGIS

 3. Import CityJSONL to the database
 ```bash